The Innocent (1993 film)

 The Innocent is a 1993 drama film directed by John Schlesinger.
 The screenplay was written by Ian McEwan and based on his 1990 novel of the same name.
 The film stars Anthony Hopkins, Isabella Rossellini, and Campbell Scott.
-It was released in the USA in 1995.
+It was released in the US in 1995.

 Plot

 The film takes place in 1950s Berlin at the height of the Cold War and centres around the joint CIA/MI6 real-life Operation Gold: building a tunnel under the Russian sector of Berlin.